Hair Putty vs Wax vs Pomade – Which One Should I Use and Why?

 Our guide on how to apply pomade goes more in-depth based on the product type (e.g. cream, dry, wet/gel), but we’ll give you a general idea of how this should go down.
 You’ll want to start with towel-dry hair.
 If it’s wet, the pomade won’t grab onto your hair strands.
 If it’s too dry, however, it won’t work through your mane properly.

 Just like with hair putty and wax, you’ll rub the product between your palms to warm it up.
 Some experts recommend applying the pomade to the back and sides of your hair first – and then using the remaining product up top.
-Of course, this can differ dependent on the exact style you’re trying to achieve.
+Of course, this can differ depending on the exact style you’re trying to achieve.

 Starting with a pea-sized amount of pomade is ideal.
 After all, you can apply more later if necessary.
 Like hair putty, you should start at the roots of your hair and work your way up.
 The consistency of pomade means most of it will remain near the root, but once you do a proper comb through to style, the product should get everywhere and make your hair fairly easy to shape.